Uniform Deconvolution for Poisson Point Processes: Theoretical results

 \subsection{Minimax approach}

 The minimax approach is a framework that shows the optimality of an estimate among all possible estimates.
-For this purpose, we consider a class of functional spaces for $f_X$, then we derive the minimax risk associated with each functional space and show that our estimate achieves this rate.
-Here, we consider the class of Sobolev balls that can be defined, for instance, through the Fourier transform of $\L{2}$-functions: Given $\beta>0$ and $L>0$, the Sobolev ball of smoothness $\beta$ and radius $L$ is
+For this purpose, we consider a class of functional spaces for $f_X$, then we derive the minimax risk associated with each functional space and show that our estimator achieves this rate.
+Here, we consider the class of Sobolev balls that can be defined, for instance, through the Fourier transform of $\L{2}$-functions: Given $\beta>0$, $L>0$, $b>0$ and $r>0$, consider the following subset of the Sobolev ball of smoothness $\beta$ and radius $L$

+where $g^*(\xi):=\int e^{ix\xi}g(x)dx$ is the Fourier transform of $g$.
+Observe that the classical Sobolev space corresponds to the case $r=0$ and $b=+\infty$; $r$ and $b$ will be viewed as constants in the sequel.
+In the Poisson setting, the ${\mathbb L}_1$-norm of the Poisson intensity is not fixed but it of course plays a key role in rates.
+Given $L$, the radius of the Sobolev ball containing $g$, the ${\mathbb L}_1$-norm of $g$ scales in $L$.
+We finally introduce the lower bound $\|g\|_1\geq r$ with $r>0$ to avoid the asymptotic setting where the Poisson intensity goes to 0.